heikomuller/yadage-workflow-repository/README.md

 - **db.schema**: Path or Uri to Json or YAML file containing schema definition for YADAGE workflows.
 - **log.dir**: Path to directory for log files (optional).

-In most cases the values that are associated with a key in the config file are interpreted as strings.
-Only for *db.uri* and *db.schema* so called **Source Handles** are expected.

-### Source Handle

-Source handles specify references to file resources on the Web or the local file system.
-Source handles specify the file type and a list of type-specific properties.
-Currently, two file types are supported: **JSON** and **YAML**.
-For both file types the only property is **resourceUri** which references a file on the Web or local disk (e.g., file:///absolute/path/to/file).

 ## Workflow Templates